 Now, what about this matter of agonizing in prayer?
 Are you supposed to make a production of it?
 No, not necessarily but there is an earnestness, there is an earnestness in prayer that takes you beyond the polite little speeches that we generally give to God and label them prayers.
 “The effectual fervent prayer of a righteous man availeth much”, say James.
 “Who in the days of his flesh,” says the writer to the Hebrews speaking of the Lord Jesus, “the days of his flesh offered up prayers with strong crying and tears that was heard and that he feared.”

 Prayers, what about that?
 How much laboring in prayer do you do?
 Well, let’s think about it for a moment.
-Number one there has to be something worth laboring for much of our praying is pointless and shallow because we’re not really saying much to God.
+Number one there has to be something worth laboring for.
+Much of our praying is pointless and shallow because we’re not really saying much to God.
 We thank Him that He’s on the job, we asked Him to bless all our loved ones, and we try to sort of cover the bases and sign off.
-John Knox, I saw the house where he used to live there in Scotland in Edinburgh, John Knox crying out in pain, “Lord, give me Scotland or I’ll die”, that’s laboring in prayer.
+John Knox, I saw the house where he used to live there in Scotland in Edinburgh, John Knox crying out in prayer, “Lord, give me Scotland or I’ll die”, that’s laboring in prayer.

 David Brainerd out in the midst of the woods praying until his whole body was suffused with perspiration; the Indians on one occasion had come out to kill him standing awed around him at the sight of a man praying for them, so praying so hard that his whole body was just wrung with sweat.
 This is prayer, see?
 A laboring fervently for you in prayer, you have to have something worthwhile praying for.
 I’m a great believer and having a prayer list instead of making an empty speech to God now and again in order to make your conscience feel better why not have some things that really matter about which you are talking to your heavenly Father.